freeCodeCamp/guide/src/pages/html/semantic-html-elements/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Semantic HTML elements provide the search engine bots a better way to understand the content of the page and display it on his result pages